-- Refer to Reference Section 17.A. for location of gas line access in appliance. - Gas line may be run through knockout(s) provided. - The gap between supply piping and gas access hole may be caulked with high temperature caulk or stuffed with non-combustible, unfaced insulation to prevent cold air infiltration. - Ensure that gas line does not come in contact with outer wrap of the appliance.
-Follow local codes. - · Pipe incoming gas line into valve compartment. - Connect incoming gas line to the 1/2 in.
+- Refer to Reference Section 17 for location of gas line access in appliance. - Gas line may be run through knockout(s) provided. - The gap between supply piping and gas access hole may be caulked with caulk with a minimum of 300°F continuous exposure rating or stuffed with non-combustible, unfaced insulation to prevent cold air infiltration. - Ensure that gas line does not come in contact with outer wrap of the appliance.
+Follow local codes. - Pipe incoming gas line into valve compartment. - Connect incoming gas line to the 1/2 in.
 (13 mm) connection on manual shutoff valve.